Where Students Grow to Lead and Serve

 List of 3 items.

-• Mission & Philosophy
+• Mission Statement & Philosophy

-As a Catholic college- preparatory secondary school, Archbishop Spalding High School is committed to challenging our students to grow spiritually, academically, physically, and socially.
+As a Catholic college-preparatory secondary school, Archbishop Spalding High School is committed to challenging our students to grow spiritually, academically, physically, and socially.
 The school community provides a caring environment that affirms the dignity of the individual and promotes learning.

 Philosophy:

-Archbishop Spalding High School is a Roman Catholic, co-educational, secondary school committed to the values and teachings of Jesus Christ and rooted in the belief that, “A true education aims at the formation of the human person spiritually, intellectually, emotionally, socially and physically.”
+Archbishop Spalding High School is a Roman Catholic, co-educational, secondary school committed to the values and teachings of Jesus Christ and rooted in the belief that “A true education aims at the formation of the human person spiritually, intellectually, emotionally, socially, and physically.”
 We believe this is accomplished by challenging and motivating students to attain their highest personal and academic potential in a diverse community that affirms the values of faith and service to others.

 • Statement of Objectives